Artist Kevin at work on his Flying Scotsman train painting in 2012 at his studio in Leamington Spa

 Undertaking an Art course at Mid Warwickshire Leamington College in 1995 helped him realise the potential of what he could do creatively.

-He soon became inspired to convert some of his interests in his mind onto the Canvas.
+He soon became inspired to convert some of his interests into ideas for creativity onto the Canvas.

 His preference was to use the oil medium as it suited his way of freehand painting best.